MrKrishnaAgarwal/Swags-for-Developers/README.md

 - [Airbyte](https://airbyte.com/connector-contest): Anyone who submits a connector within the event dates will receive $500 and Airbyte swag, Top participants will receive $1000+ and special swags.

 - [Amplification](https://amplification.com): Contributors making one to two valid pull requests will get an exclusive sticker sheet.
 Contributors making three or more valid pull requests will get an choice between exclusive coffee mug or a T-Shirt.
-Eligible Issues can be found [here](https://github.com/amplication/amplication/issues)
+[Eligible Issues](https://github.com/amplication/amplication/issues)

 - [Appwrite](https://hacktoberfest.appwrite.io/): "Submit 4 or more pr's and get Limited edition Appwrite Hacktoberfest T-shirt, Sticker pack, Socks"

 - [Aviyel](https://aviyel.com/): Participants are requested to create technical content based on the theme of each week (listed on the website) and submit it within the deadline Swag Box and Badge.

 ## B